View this email in your browser.

 • My PE Pack - Personal equipment packs and expert-written activities for teaching PE in any environment

-• Receive continuing education credit!
-Access 80+ hours of FREE virtual professional development in multiple formats
+• Earn CEUs Access 80+ hours of FREE virtual professional development in multiple formats

-• Re-entry resources for all learning models.
-Read blogs, listen to podcasts, and view free activity ideas written and created by PE teachers
+• Read blogs, listen to podcasts, and view free activity ideas written and created by PE teachers

-• Ensure PE is safe for students and staff with PPE & Sanitation Supplies
+• Ensure PE is safe for students and staff with PPE & COVID-19 response products

 Peer to Peer